halamah/aspnetcorekafka/README.md

 [Sample program](Sample/Program.cs)

 The following implementation covers:
-* An abstraction over Confluent.Kafka client to provide a bit more flexibility and ready to use features in AspNetCore infrastructure.
+* An abstraction over Confluent.Kafka with a predefined TPL based subscription blocks.
-* Subscribe in declarative way.
+* Subscribe in declarative way as well as a regular fluent style.
 * Intercept messages.
 * Buffering, batching etc.
 * An In-memory broker provider for unit and integration testing.